BanuPriyaNaidu91/Developing-Data-Products/README.md

 Shiny App can be accessed at :https://banu-priya-1.shinyapps.io/Shiny/ Pitch Presentation can be accessed at: http://rpubs.com/BanuPriyaNaidu/522033

 app.R has both UI & Server code.
-Presentation.Rpres has the code for Pitch Presentation.Code can be referred at:
+Presentation.Rpres has the code for Pitch Presentation.Code can be referred at:https://github.com/BanuPriyaNaidu91/Developing-Data-Products

 Description:
 To create a Shiny application and deploy it on Rstudio's servers and use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application created.

+The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).Henderson and Velleman (1981), Building multiple regression models interactively.
+Biometrics, 37, 391-411